-Co-editor of The Toast Mallory Ortberg says that she’s experienced writer’s block “plenty of times” and that she would probably encounter it even more “if you told me to write a novel or a 4000-word-essay about something serious.”
+Former co-editor of The Toast Daniel Mallory Ortberg says that he’s experienced writer’s block “plenty of times” and that he would probably encounter it even more “if you told me to write a novel or a 4000-word-essay about something serious.”

 London-based blogger and writer Florence Molly says that she doesn’t get writer’s block when writing very short fiction, “but I find that when I write longer stories, the writer’s block comes about a fifth of the way through.”

 “The truth is that everyone gets stuck, it’s a normal part of the writing process,” says New York-based Jennifer Mattson, GlobalPost writer and teacher of a class called Get Unstuck: Get Writing, Again.
 “We all have some good and some bad writing days.”

 Anyone who feels the onslaught of writer’s block, know this: You’re not alone, the feeling is normal, and ultimately, it will pass.

 Reasons for Writer’s Block

 “Writer’s block doesn’t exist.
 What does exist is a condition in which you don’t really know what you’re trying to say, and therefore are having trouble saying it,” says Orlean.

 Mattson says that part of this paralysis comes from expecting too much of one’s draft.
 “It’s important … not to worry what anyone else thinks,” she says.
 “I try and give people the encouragement to give themselves permission to write without focusing on whether it’s ‘good enough.'”

 “I’m guilty of thinking about my plots/characters/settings so much that it can be a rather sluggish process just transferring it into words,” Molly says of her fiction work.